Schedule a Consultation →

 Send them genuine good wishes.
 Sit for a few minutes and picture the person well, free, and at peace.
 Hold them in their highest light and wish it for them sincerely.
 It costs nothing, it keeps your own heart open, and energy like that travels further than nagging ever will.

 Leave the door open, and live it yourself.
 Rather than pushing advice, you can simply say: it seems like you're going through a rough time.
 If you ever want help, I'm here.
 Then go and live a good life.
 People change when they see someone close to them quietly thriving, and one day they ask, "what do you know that I don't?"
 That's the moment your help can finally land.
-This is the spirit of real coaching we teach in Pillar 3: you serve from love and presence, not from forcing.
+This is the spirit of real coaching we teach inside the Awakened Academy certification: you serve from love and presence, not from forcing.

 Are you willing to love someone without trying to fix them on your timeline?
 Strangely, that's what gives them the room to change.